danyalsaqib/self-supervised-robotic-grasping/README.md

 $ cd ~catkin_ws/src/tutorials
 $ rosrun tutorials nodeA.py
 ```
 This will start up the ROS node on your PC for communication with your EV3 robot setup.
+Leave this terminal running as well.

 ### Terminal 4
 On this terminal, you will have to enter the robot using the following command: